 South Africans love their rugby.
 But what many of them don’t know is that there’s a better way to bet on the game than simply having a six-pack bet on the outcome with your mate.
 Let’s have a look at some of the most popular betting markets for Rugby Union.

 The most self-explanatory of bets to take on a rugby match.
-You are simply betting on the outcome of the match with three options: home win, away win or draw.
+You are simply betting on the outcome of the match with three options: home win, draw, or away win.

 The draw is quite rare in Rugby Union, but it does happen from time to time.
 If you’re worried about the draw scuppering your bet then take a Draw No Bet market.
+Your bet will be refunded if the match result ends in a draw.
 Be aware, though, that you will get slightly lesser odds than the normal match winner market.

 The most popular bets on rugby are handicap bets.
 This is often where some of the best value is to be found.
 The handicap is an advantage that bookmakers give one team to make the game more balanced.
 The team given the positive handicap can win, draw or lose the game by less than the handicap to cover the bet and win.
 The team with the negative handicap must win the match by more than the points set out in the handicap to win their bet.

-Example: For Saturday’s Test between England and South Africa the handicap is England -3.5 or South Africa +3.5.
+Example: In a match between England and South Africa the handicap is England -3.5 or South Africa +3.5.